khornberg/sermon-manager-import/readme.md

 ## Description

 Imports sermons into [Sermon Manager for Wordpress](https://bitbucket.org/wpforchurch/sermon-manager-for-wordpress) using ID3 information.
 Only MP3 files are currently supported.
 Files can either be uploaded via the WordPress uploader or through another method.
 The plugin adds files to the `wp-content/uploads/sermon-manager-import` folder by default.
 A different folder can be specified in the options.
 The plugin only searches the base folder specified!
 Files added through the WordPress uploader will show up in the media library as unattached.
-The files are then attached when imported.
+The files are then attached to the sermon when imported.

 When the sermon is posted, the file is moved to the uploads folder using the organization method selected in the WordPress settings.
 Sermons can be posted in the `publish` or `draft` status.